ADA-GWU/a4-functional-programming-Kamal578/A4-currying/README.md

 stack setup                             # installs GHC if not already present
 ```

-Then, build and run the curried REST client:
+Then, build and run the curried REST client (prints both the GET `/posts/1` response and the POST `/posts` JSON response):

 ```bash
 # From the project root (A4-currying)